 Introduce and Encourage Predators

-These beautiful creatures are becoming rare and are strictly protected.
+- Slow Worms: These beautiful creatures are becoming rare and are strictly protected.
 It really is not a good idea to pick them in the wild.
 So the only way to get them in your garden is to provide a good shelter and hope they turn up.
 A sheet of corrugated iron or black plastic in a slightly raised and sunny spot near the compost heap seems best (Dry and warm).
 Slow worms feed mostly on slugs.
 If you have them, protect them well they are a great ally!
+Sadly, pheasants eat slow worms.

-Centipedes are carnivorous nocturnal hunters.
+- Centipedes: Centipedes are carnivorous nocturnal hunters.
 Learn to distinguish between the millipedes and centipedes, as millipedes are herbivores and love young seedlings.
 The centipedes I know are harmless.
-Rumors or people being bitten are going around, but I have never met anyone who has been bitten by them.
-Centipedes like it moist so live in leaf litter, under stones, in rotting wood, etc. They are equipped with some ferocious weapons.
-I have only respect for them.
+Rumours or people being bitten are going around, but I have never met anyone who has been bitten by them.
+Centipedes like it moist, so they live in leaf litter, under stones, in rotting wood, etc. If you observe them closely, you can see that they are equipped with some ferocious weapons.
+I have lots of respect for them.

 Control By Distraction